ringwormGO-organization/Termi/CONTRIBUTING.md

 [LABEL NAME] Name of Pull Request
 ```
 # Directory organization (OpenGL)
-1. Linux version have own folder while Windows version is in `Termi-Windows` directory.
+1. GNU/Linux version have own folder while Windows version is in `Termi-Windows` directory.
 2. Code is in "root" while commands will be in `Commands` directory.

 # Add language (not programming language) to Termi